w3ctag/tag.w3.org/workmode/design-reviews.md

 * A long history of discussion/debate?
 * New work?
 Experimental?
 * Clear path to standardisation, or uncertain future?
-* Any specific questions the requestor asks us.
+* Has the requester asked us any questions?
 * Have we seen this, or something like it, before?

 ### Synchronously (on calls)

 We have a schedule of "breakout" calls each week across several timezones; TAG members are expected to attend at least two of these.
 The agenda is prepared in advance by the chairs, based on milestones assigned to design review issues, and the expected attendees of the breakouts.
 We use these for:

-* Addressing issues, answering questions etc. than cannot be done by assignees asynchronously.
 * Coworking on a review response; knowledge-sharing.
 * High bandwidth discussion on complex topics.
 * Discussion with external invitees.
 * Reaching consensus on difficult issues prior to final review.
+* Any other actions that cannot be performed asynchronously or independently.

 We also have a "plenary" call every two weeks, which all TAG members are expected to attend.
 We use these for:

 * Reporting on progress from breakouts or asynchronous working.
-* Escalation of contentious issues that need to be considered by everyone.
+* Escalation of interesting or difficult issues that might need more discussion or awareness.
 * Triaging new issues.
 * Future agenda planning.